-Since the Bank operates only in Sweden and Norway, and the outstanding loan portfolio mainly consists of secured loans, a certain level of exposure to concentration risk is inherent on the Bank's business model.
+Since the Bank operates only in Sweden and Norway, and the outstanding loan portfolio mainly consists of secured loans, a certain level of exposure to concentration risk is inherent in the Bank's business model.
 Concentration risk is one of the core focus areas in customer credit assessment, and the Bank's Risk Management function continuously monitors and assesses the risk to ensure that the risk profile is in line with expectations and managed appropriately.
-The Risk Manager reports to the Bank's Board monthly and the Board sets the concentration risk limits through the credit risk strategy.
+The Chief Risk Officer ("CRO") reports to the Board monthly and the Board sets the concentration risk limits through the credit risk strategy.